 For comprehensive information on the application process, please see the guide to applying for admission to a bachelor’s and teacher education program (particularly subsection 2.2.1).

 Master’s program in Teacher Education: Political Science

 The master’s program in Teacher Education: Political Science starts in the fall semester.
-The University of Mannheim accepts applications every year between March 15 and May 21.
+The University of Mannheim accepts applications every year 01 April until 31 May and 1 October until 15 November .
 You must apply online.
 If you have any questions on the application process, please contact the Admissions Office.

 Political Science as a further subject in the master’s program in Teacher Education